jootse84/jootse84.github.io/_posts/2017-02-28-mental-note:-vi-useful-commands.md

 ### NORMAL_MODE | :map + key_map + :!UNIX_command<cr>

 Even better, we can store on a key map those specific commands that we are going to use often during the session.

-After executing the following in vi, we can run pytest any time from vi by pressing the *<space>* tab and the letter "t" from keyboard.
-Note - always finish the unix command with the *<cr>*.
+After executing the following in vi, we can run pytest anytime from vi by pressing the *space* tab and the letter *t* from keyboard.
+Note - always finish the unix command with the *cr*.

 ```
 :map <space>t :!PYTHONPATH=. py.test -s -v<cr>